tusharkapdi/wp-job-manager-filter-widget/readme.txt

 == Installation ==

 1. Download and extract the zip archive
-2. Upload 'wpjm-filter-widget' folder to '/wp-content/plugins/'
+2. Upload 'wp-job-manager-filter-widget' folder to '/wp-content/plugins/'
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Add the widget to a sidebar and configure the options as desired